samay-app/samay/README.md

 ## Deploy with vercel

-> Note: You need to have the [RocketMeet-server](https://github.com/RocketMeet/RocketMeet-server) and [RocketMeet-mailer](https://github.com/RocketMeet/RocketMeet-mailer) setup before using this one-click deployment.
+> Note: You need to have the [RocketMeet-server](https://github.com/RocketMeet/RocketMeet-server) setup before using this one-click deployment.
 Make sure to create a firebase account and setup `firebase-auth` for google signin.

 Set the environment variables in `.env.production.example` at Vercel in the next step.